zebrunner/community-edition/docs/getting_started.md

 ### Trigger onPullRequest Job(s)
 * Go to your GitHub repository
 * Create new Pull Request
-* -> Verify in Jenkins that onPullRequest-<repo>,onPullRequest-<repo>-trigger jobs launched and succeed
+* -> Verify in Jenkins that onPullRequest-repo,onPullRequest-repo-trigger jobs launched and succeed

 ## onPush Job/Event setup